 - Loud noises, like kids yelling or dogs barking

-- Placed in a part of the house where foot traffic is heavy
+- The cage is in a part of the house where foot traffic is heavy

 - Smells; chemicals and cigarette smoke, even perfume or cooking